5 Foods to Cool the Body Naturally with Ayurveda

 Below are 5 foods to naturally keep your body cool all Pitta season long, when the elements of fire and water are dominant.

-2. Cilantro: it’s more than just a decorative piece on your plate!
+It’s more than just a decorative piece on your plate!
 As a flavorful and cooling herb, it’s particularly great to add to your salads, marinades, dressings, or just tossed with veggies.
 Cilantro is particularly effective for cooling and cleansing the liver of heavy metals so adding cilantro to any seafood dish is a must!
 You can find cilantro in our cooling spice blend which we use to make a tasty avocado dip/dressing.

-5. Basmati Rice: while grains might seem too heavy to eat when it’s hot out, this light and aromatic grain has a cooling effect on the body, is easy to digest, and is extremely satiating to the body and mind.
+While grains might seem too heavy to eat when it’s hot out, this light and aromatic grain has a cooling effect on the body, is easy to digest, and is extremely satiating to the body and mind.
 Basmati rice has been used for centuries to calm an irritated gut or nervous system and is the easiest to digest of all the grains.
 By adding a little ghee, some cooling herbs and some summer veggies, you have a completely balanced yet cooling meal.

 BONUS: Try making your own version of rice pudding this summer for a delicious alternative to ice cream!